 This action plan follows after the submission by the Suzy Lamplugh Trust, on behalf of the National Stalking Consortium, of a super-complaint concerning the police response to stalking.

-We have updated this action plan and responded accordingly as detailed in this November 2024 review – we will update this in March 2025.
+We have updated this action plan and responded accordingly as detailed in the WMP Force Stalking Action Plan March 2025.

 3,112KB